mikethwolff/Cloud-DevOps-Deploy-web-app-using-CloudFormation/Deploy Static Website on AWS/README.md

 You will speed up content delivery using AWS’s content distribution network service, CloudFront.
 You will access your website in a browser using the unique CloudFront endpoint.

+For security reasons, the AWS access key ID, AWS secret access key and AWS session token are generated for each session, this page is not accessible to the public anymore.

 **Solution:**

 ![alt text](https://github.com/mikethwolff/Cloud-DevOps-Engineer-Projects-Udacity/blob/main/Deploy%20Static%20Website%20on%20AWS/file-upload.jpg)